JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 This is what the `module.exports` API offered by the `module` [system](https://nodejs.org/api/modules.html) allows us to do.

-When you assign an object or a function as a new `exports` property, that is the thing that’s being exposed.
+When you assign an object or a function as a new `exports` property, that is the thing that's being exposed.
 As such, it can be imported in other parts of your app, or in other apps as well.

 You can do so in 2 ways.